ra1u/redis-dart/README.md

 | Array         | List          |
 | Error         | RedisError    |

-\* Both simple string and bulk string from redis are serialied to dart string.
+\* Both simple string and bulk string from Redis are serialized to Dart string.
-String from dart to redis is converted to bulk string.
+Strings from Dart to Redis are converted to bulk string.
 UTF8 encoding is used in both directions.

 Lists can be nested.
-This is usefull when executing [EVAL](http://redis.io/commands/EVAL) command
+This is useful when executing the [EVAL](http://redis.io/commands/EVAL) command.

 ```dart
 command.send_object(["EVAL","return {KEYS[1],{KEYS[2],{ARGV[1]},ARGV[2]},2}","2","key1","key2","first","second"])